feng27/Soccer_results_analaysis/README.md

 # File Descriptions <a name="Files"></a>

 - 01_data - The data used in this project.
 The soccer result file
-- soccer_analysis.ipynb - the jupyter notebook for this analysis
+- soccer_analysis.ipynb - the jupyter notebook for Udacity project analysis

 ## Results <a name="Results"></a>
 The results can be found [here](https://linfeng-39325.medium.com/is-samba-style-still-leading-in-the-soccer-world-61e463aec4af).